ca7erina/rental-helper/README.md

     ```
     with `10.132.0.5` is the machine's IP.

-6. Enjoy your Fabric distributed
+6. Enjoy your Fabric distributed database